eSafety Commissioner

 How to make a report to eSafety

-There are different steps to follow when you make a report - based on the type of abuse:
+There are different steps to follow when you make a report based on the type of abuse:

-2. For image-based abuse or illegal and restricted content: Report to eSafety immediately.
+2. For image-based abuse or illegal and restricted content, report to eSafety immediately.

-Find out more about what eSafety can investigate, how to make a report and how to collect evidence.
+Learn more about what eSafety can investigate, how to make a report and how to collect evidence.

 Australian Human Rights Commission